 Mesopotamia is located in the Middle East between the Tigris and Euphrates Rivers.
 It is called the “Cradle of Civilization” because many of the world’s oldest civilizations began in this area.
 The first civilization to emerge was Sumer.
 Around 2,400 BCE we see the development of other civilizations that adopted and built upon aspects of Sumerian culture.

-For 200 years from 2,300-2,100 BCE, the Southern Mesopotamian Empire of The Akkadians came to power under their ruler Sargon the Great.
-He was the first to conquer and unite many Sumarian city-states.
-The Akkadians developed the first Post Office in the empire.
+For 200 years, from about 2300-2100 BCE, the Akkadians came to power under their ruler Sargon the Great in the southern area of the Fertile Crescent.
+Sargon was the first to conquer and unite many Sumerian city-states.
+In fact, after conquering many of them, the Akkadians developed the first known post office that could deliver messages across the empire.

-The Assyrians lived in the north.
-They conquered all of Mesopotamia and expanded their empire to include Egypt, Babylonia, Israel, and Cyprus.
-They Established a great library at Nineveh.
-The library had clay tablets that included ancient stories of Mesopotamia.
+The Assyrians lived in the northern region near the Tigris River.
+They conquered all of Mesopotamia and expanded their empire to include Egypt, Babylon, Israel, and Cyprus.
+They established a great library at Nineveh which held clay tablets that included ancient stories of Mesopotamia.
 Over 30,000 tablets have been recovered and are housed at the British Museum in London.
 The Assyrians rose and fell several times throughout their existence.
 After their second rise, freeing themselves from Babylonian control, they ruled in 774 BCE for a century and a half.

-The Persian Empire began in 550 BCE and would go on to become one of the largest ever in the Middle East.
-Under Cyrus the Great, Darius, and Xerxes, they would wage war against other empires and bring them into the Persian realm.
+The Persian Empire began its rise to power around 550 BCE.
+They would go on to become one of the largest empires in the Middle East.
+Under Cyrus the Great, Darius, and Xerxes, they waged war against other empires and brought them into the Persian realm.
 A difference between the Persians and other conquers was that they allowed their subjects to keep their customs and religions but required them to pay taxes and obey Persian laws.